Shipping Guide

 What Actually Drives the Cost to Ship Wine

 Most wine shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.
+A 12-bottle case at 40-plus pounds is firmly in the high-weight, high-zone territory where the gap between retail and discounted pricing is widest.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-• Use historical order data to define your top three package profiles and pre-price them.
+• Define your top three package profiles from your real order history and pre-price each one.

 Scaling a Reliable Wine Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process that can be handed to another team member without quality loss: exact box sizes, where the adult-signature option lives, and which carrier wins for each destination zone.

 Common Mistakes to Avoid